MlamliLolwane/MlamliLolwane/README.md

-My name is Mlamli Lolwane, a fullstack developer from a small town in the North West province called Mahikeng. :wave:
+My name is Mlamli Lolwane, a fullstack developer whose focus is on building scalable as well as high performance applications. :wave:

-I obtained my National Diploma in Information Technology (Software Development) from the Nelson Mandela University in 2018.:mortar_board:
+I obtained my National Diploma in Information Technology (Software Development) from the Nelson Mandela University.:mortar_board:

 <br/>

-The technologies that I work with are as follows: `[PHP, C#, DartLanguage, VisualBasics, JavaScript, HTML, CSS]`. :hammer:

-The frameworks I use include: `[Laravel, ASP.NET, ReactJS, VueJS, Bootstrap]`. :wrench:
+## 💻 Tech Stack

+Heavy Lifting: [Laravel, ASP.NET Core, Node.js]
+Nicey Nice: [ReactJS, JavaScript, TypeScript, Bootstrap, Tailwind CSS].
+Databases: [MySQL, SQL Server, Redis, Mongo DB]

 <br/>

-*I am not only limited to the above mentioned technologies and frameworks as I believe that once you understand the concepts and logic behind software development, then adopting new technologies, frameworks and tools should not be an uphill walk.* <br/><br/>
+*I am not only limited to the above mentioned technologies and frameworks as I believe that once you understand the concepts and logic behind software development, then adopting new technologies, frameworks and tools should be fairly easy.* <br/><br/>

 #### I am actively job seeking and can be reached on the following platforms: